steinraf/CustomRenderer/README.md

 First clone the repository and initialize the submodules.

-Then the executable can be generated using the following commands:
+If all the prerequisites are installed, the executable can be generated using the following commands:
 ```
 mkdir build
 cd build